awslabs/kubeflow-manifests/website/content/en/docs/deployment/prerequisites.md

 ### Option 2: Docker

 Create a Ubuntu environment using Docker.
 Pull the latest version of the Ubuntu image of your choice.
-For more information, see [Pull an image by digest (immutable identifier)](https://docs.docker.com/engine/reference/commandline/pull/#pull-an-image-by-digest-immutable-identifier) in the Docker documentation.
 ```sh
 docker pull ubuntu:18.04
 ```